 There are various statutes of limitations pertaining to car accidents, there is no one answer.
 To best determine what your particular statute of limitations is after your accident, you should retain the help of an experienced car accident attorney.
 An attorney can help you to deal with your case within the appropriate statute.

-In order to file a lawsuit against a party due to their negligence in a Boca Raton car accident, an individual has four years from the date of the accident to sue that individual or company, whoever might be the driver and the owner of the vehicle.
+After recent changes in Florida law, as of 2023 an individual has two years from the date of the accident to sue that individual or company, whoever might be the driver and the owner of the vehicle.
 This could be under the circumstances that they struck a person in the back of their car, they ran a red light and broadsided them, or they did a U-turn in front of the person, or came over into their lane.
 If they are making an uninsured or underinsured motorist claim, which is a lawsuit against their own insurance company, then technically it is based on contract, which is a five-year statute of limitations.

 If an individual’s insurance company goes insolvent and is taken over by the state of Florida, they no longer have five years, they have one year from the date of insolvency, one year from the date that the insurance company is taken over.